jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 ![Orange Amp setup in GuitarRig](demo-left-guitar.jpg)

 We'll do something similar for the right guitar track, so add the Guitar Rig plugin to the right guitar track.
 The JCM800 stacks are arranged under the _Lead 800_ amplifier in GuitarRig.
 We'll use the stack called "800 Rocks".
-It's a basic 800 with a tube screamer in front.
+It's a basic 800 with a tube screamer in front. _I love tube screamers._

 ![Marshall JCM800 setup in GuitarRig](demo-right-guitar.jpg)